Azure/azure-signalr/docs/howto-tsg.md

   * 503: your service is unhealthy.
     You can:
     * Wait serval minutes for auto-recover.
+    * Check the ip address is same as the ip from portal.
     * Or restart instance.

     If both not work, please contact us (add new support request in azure portal).